- Search The Registry

 - My Account

 On this date in 1861, we mark the birth of Fredrick McGhee.
-He was an Black lawyer and civil rights activist.
+He was a Black lawyer and civil rights, activist.

 Fredrick L. McGhee was from Mississippi, his father could read and write, and passed down to him the benefits of education.
 As a youngster, the family moved to Knoxville, TN, where he attended school with help from the Freedmen’s Bureau and the Presbyterian Church.
 Later he went to Chicago and worked as a waiter to pay for law school, graduating in 1885.